Quantum Cryptanalysis of Farfalle and (Generalised) Key-Alternating Feistel Networks: Introduction

 \subsection{Outline}

 The article is organized as follows.
-In Section \ref{sec:pre} we provide an overview of Simon's algorithm along with some basic notation.
-In Section \ref{sec:constructions} we demonstrate the constructions of periodic functions to Farfalle: \textbf{Constructions 1} and \textbf{2}.
-Then, in Section \ref{sec:Farfaleperiod} we consider the extraction of a secret key from different Farfalle periods.
-The application of \textbf{Constructions 1} and \textbf{2} is further utilized in Section \ref{sec:Farfalemodes}, where forgery attacks are given for Farfalle SAE and SIV, as well as a construction of a quantum distinguisher for the WBC mode.
-The extraction of a secret round key from different periods obtained from GFNs is shown in Section \ref{sec:period}.
-We give our concluding remarks in Section \ref{sec:OP}.
+In \Cref{sec:pre} we provide an overview of Simon's algorithm along with some basic notation.
+In \Cref{sec:constructions} we demonstrate the constructions of periodic functions to Farfalle: \textbf{Constructions 1} and \textbf{2}.
+Then, in \Cref{sec:Farfaleperiod} we consider the extraction of a secret key from different Farfalle periods.
+The application of \textbf{Constructions 1} and \textbf{2} is further utilized in Section \Cref{sec:Farfalemodes}, where forgery attacks are given for Farfalle SAE and SIV, as well as a construction of a quantum distinguisher for the WBC mode.
+The extraction of a secret round key from different periods obtained from GFNs is shown in \Cref{sec:period}, along with the improvement method for the vector space representation of an inner function.
+We give our concluding remarks in \Cref{sec:OP}.